 The unrestrained shrinkage shall not exceed 0.050 percent at 28 days when tested by CP-L 4103.

 Class D concrete is a denser general use concrete.
-Class G may be substituted for Class D concrete.
 Additional requirements are:

 The mix shall either have a permeability not exceeding 2,500 coulombs at an age of not more than 56 days when tested in accordance with ASTM C1202, or have a surface resistivity of at least 12 kΩ-cm at 28 days using AASHTO T358.